darylloh29/quick-find/README.md

 ## Assumptions

 - APIs adhere to Single Responsibility Principle (SRP); Each endpoint only deals with one specific service (e.g. providing search suggestions / fetching documents)
-- APIs will be dynamic in the real world, taking in values from query paramaters
+- APIs will be dynamic in the real world, providing responses based on search parameters.
+- The backend will determine which portions of texts are highlighted when returning the list of documents.
+- Pagination will be done by backend, client will send an offset value to retrieve the relevant page.
-- Each authenticated user has a session token to authenticate with the APIs
+- Each authenticated user will have a unique session token to authenticate with the APIs (ideally with CORS protection), preventing malicious actors from accessing the APIs even though the endpoint link is exposed on the client.

 ## Getting Started